Allwell Medicare 2020 Medicare Advantage HMO Plan for Berks County, PA

 - Gateway Health Medicare Assured Diamond (Local HMO), for Dual-Eligible beneficiaries

 - Aetna Medicare Advantra Cares (Local HMO), for Dual-Eligible beneficiaries

 - UnitedHealthcare Dual Complete (Local HMO), for Dual-Eligible beneficiaries

 Not qualified for an SNP?
 Here are some additional plans you might consider:

-- AARP Medicare Advantage (HMO)
+- Aetna Medicare Advantra Core (HMO)

-Allwell Medicare is available to beneficiaries living in Hereford, Bally, Barto, Bechtelsville, Bernville, Bethel, Birdsboro, Blandon, Bowers, Boyertown, Centerport, Douglassville, Earlville, Fleetwood, Geigertown, Hamburg, Kempton, Kutztown, Leesport, Lenhartsville, Limekiln, Lyon Station, Maxatawny, Mertztown, Mohnton, Mohrsville, Monocacy Station, Morgantown, Mount Aetna, New Berlinville, Oley, Pine Forge, Rehrersburg, Robesonia, Shartlesville, Shoemakersville, Strausstown, Temple, Topton, Virginville, Wernersville, Womelsdorf, Reading, and all other areas of Berks County, Pennsylvania; Medicare plans are the same throughout the County.
+Allwell Medicare is available to Medicare beneficiaries living in Hereford, Bally, Barto, Bechtelsville, Bernville, Bethel, Birdsboro, Blandon, Bowers, Boyertown, Centerport, Douglassville, Earlville, Fleetwood, Geigertown, Hamburg, Kempton, Kutztown, Leesport, Lenhartsville, Limekiln, Lyon Station, Maxatawny, Mertztown, Mohnton, Mohrsville, Monocacy Station, Morgantown, Mount Aetna, New Berlinville, Oley, Pine Forge, Rehrersburg, Robesonia, Shartlesville, Shoemakersville, Strausstown, Temple, Topton, Virginville, Wernersville, Womelsdorf, Reading, and all other areas of Berks County, Pennsylvania; Medicare plans are the same throughout the County.